Pale Cachexia

 Developer: Argent Games | Publisher: Argent Games | Release Date: 2021 | Genre: Casual / Visual Novel | Website: Official Website | Purchase: Steam

 Pale Cachexia only takes about five hours to complete, so we don’t want to reveal more about the story, but despite its length, it never feels rushed.
 It is also great that the developers did not shoehorn a romance into the game and instead focused on the friendship between the two girls.
 Pale Cachexia is not just the story of Esther and Seina, though, as a third character also gets his turn to shine.
 However, his scenes are set in the past and crop up occasionally to flesh out Seina’s backstory a little more.
-Overall, the writing for Pale Cachexia is very good and the Gothic atmosphere of the game is relatively rare for the genre.
+Overall, the writing for Pale Cachexia is very good, and the Gothic atmosphere of the game is relatively rare in the genre.
 The story also incorporated elements of fantasy, drama, and a bit of horror to keep things compelling.

 Pale Cachexia doesn’t exactly feature the most cheerful setting or story, but the characters are genuinely interesting, which makes the overall experience very compelling.
 The fact that there are only three characters also allows the story to take its time and flesh things out without feeling rushed or contrived.
 Players looking for something humorous and carefree might find Pale Cachexia a little too bleak, but the characters do share the occasional moments of joy and happiness.
 If all you want is another goofy visual novel filled with gags and fan service, then Pale Cachexia is definitely not for you.
-However, if you are looking for a story that can pull on your heartstrings featuring memorable characters, this game comes highly recommended.
+However, if you are looking for a story that can pull on your heartstrings and feature memorable characters, this game is highly recommended.

 System Requirements